 Camping is possible at national park campsites or private caravan parks.
 National park campsites have basic facilities such as toilets and picnic tables.
 You can camp for free at most of them.
 Some sections of the Cape to Cape Track include caravan parks only, so you have no other choice than staying a night there.
 That will cost you more, but at least you can take a shower and charge your devices.
 Don’t forget to make a booking.
 Read more about camping in a separate post with the Cape to Cape Track: 7-day itinerary.

-Packing light for a multi day hike is a key to success.
-You do need to take all necessary gear with yourself, but remember that every extra kilogram will make your life harder.
+Packing light for a multi day hike is absolutely essential.
+You do need to take all necessary gear with you, but remember that every extra kilogram will make your life harder.
 In my opinion this is the bare minimum: ultralight tent (it’s worth the money), sleeping bag (be mindful that nights can be very cold), power banks (you will have an opportunity to charge your devices every two days on average), fly net (don’t go without it), headlight, ear plugs (needed to survive a night out in the bush), cosmetics, toilet paper, water and food.

-You don’t have to take water for the entire hike with yourself.
+You don’t have to take water for the entire hike with you.
 There will be some grocery shops along the way.
 National park campsites also have rainwater tanks.
 Bad news is that they should not be solely relied on, especially in summer.
-I didn’t have any troubles with refilling my bottles even though I hiked the Cape to Cape Track in December.
-Nevertheless, I would definitely recommend having at least 5 liters of water in your backpack every day.
+Happy to say that I didn’t have any troubles with refilling my bottles even though I hiked the Cape to Cape Track in December.
 Just a reminder.
 Tank water needs to be treated or boiled prior to consumption.
+I carried 5 liters of water in my backpack every day due to the summer season, and heat.

 What else do you need to know about the Cape to Cape Track before you go?
 I have some good news again.
 You don’t have to take food for the entire hike.
 There are towns along the way where you can buy some groceries or even grab a coffee.
 Private caravan parks sell some basic products too.
 They are overpriced, but you can’t be too choosy.
 It’s reasonable to carry a food supply for at least 2 – 3 days though.
 Read more about locations of grocery shops in a separate post that includes the Cape to Cape Track: 7-day itinerary.